General Campground Rules

 • Please register at the store upon arrival.

 • 1:00 pm check-in.
 Sorry, no exceptions for early check-in.
 Check-out is 12:00 pm.

 • Campers with an America the Beautiful card discount may only rent 1 campsite per visit.
 Please be prepared to present a photo ID along with the pass in order to receive the discount rate.
 The pass is eligible for one site per stay only.
 Please Note: Douglas Dam Headwater Campground does not honor America the Beautiful Annual Pass, America the Beautiful Annual Senior Pass, America the Beautiful Military Pass, and America the Beautiful Volunteer Pass.
 The only passes accepted are America the Beautiful Lifetime Pass and Lifetime Senior Pass.

-• Sites in the campground are able to be reserved, some are on a long-term basis, and some are on a first-come, first-serve basis.
+• Sites in the campground are able to be reserved and some are on a first-come, first-serve basis.
 Please ensure sites are not reserved before occupying a site.

 • Unattended camping vehicles and equipment cannot be left at a site unless fees are paid.
 Rented campsites must have a camping unit present to show the site is taken.